 It's no secret, Algoma has incredible fishing—and that awesomeness doesn't stop because the lake freezes over, it just requires a different approach.
 The basis of ice fishing is surprisingly uncomplicated: cut a hole in the ice, drop a line, and you're doing it.
 That said, your success ratio increases with additional gear and experience, hence a fishing guide might be a good idea, as they provide everything you need for a fantastic day on the frozen water.

 Just because the calendar says winter, it doesn't mean the cycling season is over.
 Winter might be the best cycling season—fat biking season, that is.
 As snow covers the ground, every walking or snowshoeing path in the parks and conservation areas becomes a potential fat bike trail.
 But if Algoma's best fat biking experience is what you're after, Crimson Ridge is the place to be, located in Sault Ste.
 Marie.
 They have been grooming fat bike trails here for a few seasons now.
-Fat bike rentals can be arranged with Velorution Bike & Ski, they deliver, and new for this season at Crimson Ridge, a place to hang out pre or post-ride—it just keeps getting better.
+Fat bike rentals can be arranged with Velorution Bike & Ski, they deliver, and are new for this season at Crimson Ridge, a place to hang out pre or post-ride—it just keeps getting better.

 Cross Country Skiing

 I can't think of an activity that makes the best of winter more than cross-country skiing.
-Sure there is a bit of a learning curve, which is fun in its own right, but when you master the basics, your effort to reward ratio jumps up tenfold as you glide down the trail with each kick.
+Sure there is a bit of a learning curve, which is fun in its own right, but when you master the basics, your effort-to-reward ratio jumps up tenfold as you glide down the trail with each kick.
 Add a knapsack with lunch and a thermos full of hot chocolate to enjoy by a roaring fire in a log cabin far from anywhere, and you've got the perfect way to spend a winter day.
 So, where is this magical place?
 There are many: Blind River, Elliot Lake, even here at the edge of Sault Ste.
 Marie at Hiawatha Highlands, and of course, Stokely Creek Lodge.

 Enjoying winter does not get any easier than snowshoeing.
 Basically, it's a walk in the park—and anywhere else you might want to venture.
 Just because you can partake in the activity at any time and any place doesn't mean you shouldn't follow a trail with purpose.
 Try a loop at Hiawatha Highlands in search of frozen waterfalls, at Stokely Creek Lodge take in the view from King Mountain, or head out on one of the hiking trails at Lake Superior Provincial Park.